Differences between adjustable and fixed loans

 Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
 As you pay , more of your payment is applied to principal.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans because interest rates are low and they wish to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Town & Country Home Loans, Inc. at (760)789-9995 to learn more.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans because interest rates are low and they want to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
+Call Town & Country Home Loans, Inc. at (760)789-9995 to discuss how we can help.

-ARMs usually start at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often have their lowest rates at the beginning.
+They usually guarantee that rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs benefit people who plan to move before the initial lock expires.
+These types of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit people who will sell their house or refinance before the initial lock expires.

 Most people who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan on remaining in the house longer than this initial low-rate period.
 ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they can't sell or refinance at the lower property value.